tomcl/HowToUseGitTJWC/README.md

 `git checkout <some commit>` can thus be used safely to view, or with extra work operate on, files at some earlier state.

-Git checkout is dangerous in the sense that it loses uncommited file changes, and it puts the local repo into a surprising state (detached HEAD) that needs to be got out of.
+Git checkout is dangerous in the sense that it loses uncommitted file changes, and it puts the local repo into a surprising state (detached HEAD) that needs to be got out of.

 #### Reset

-Git reset makes _dangerous changes_ that cannot be undone and are only allowed for local commits - ones that have never been Pushed and therefore do not exist in any other repo.
+Git reset makes _dangerous changes_ that cannot be undone and are only allowed for local Commits - ones that have never been Pushed and therefore do not exist in any other repo.

-When [used without a commit](#git-reset) `git reset --hard` abandons unsaved chnages in teh working tree.
+When [used without a Commit](#git-reset) `git reset --hard` abandons unsaved changes in the working tree.

-When given a previous commit `git reset --hard <past commit>` will reset current branch history and files to the given commit.
+When given a previous Commit `git reset --hard <past commit>` will reset current branch history and files to the given commit.
 The changes after the reset point are lost to the current branch, and since reset is only allowed for commits that have not been Pushed these changes are lost forever.
-(Technically they still can be retrieved from the commit SHA-1 hashes but this is a lot of work).
+(Technically they still can be retrieved from the commit SHA-1 hashes, but this is a lot of work).

 You may want to go back much further, past a commit that has been pushed.
 You cannot do that with `reset`, but you can do it with `checkout` followed by `create new branch`, as above.
-Getting the master branch back to something like the earlier state would then be possible, but require a merge of the new branch with master.
+Getting the master branch back to something like the earlier state would then be possible but require a merge of the new branch with master.

 What if you just want a _new_ commit on master that roles files back to an exact historic state from say commit `HEAD~20`?
 That cannot be done with reset.
 You could (in principle) copy files manually from a `HEAD~20` based branch made by checkout).
 There is another solution to the problem.
 Apply revert 20 times to revert every one of the last 20 commits, starting with the most recent!

 Note the difference between `reset` and `checkout`.
 Both move back to a previous state but `reset` changes the current branch to that state whereas `checkout` leaves the current branch safe and creates a new detached HEAD branch to do the time-travelling.
-Thus `checkout` goes back in time and allows return to the present, whereas `reset` goes back in time with no return, and is limited in how far it can go.
+Thus `checkout` goes back in time and allows return to the present, whereas `reset` goes back in time with no return and is limited in how far it can go.

 #### Deleting all past commit history